-Working together we can minimize these pollutants and protect our rivers, starting with six simple steps.
+Working together, we can minimize these pollutants and protect our rivers with these eight simple steps.

-- Recycle don't litter. - Remember that storm inlets drain to rivers don't pour oil or chemicals in the street. - Plant native plants.
-They support wildlife, help preserve our natural diversity and require no fertilizer or herbicides. - Use lawn chemicals sparingly and follow directions. - Plant a rain garden to capture runoff from rainwater. - Join a local stream clean-up team.
+- Recycle don't litter - Remember that storm inlets drain to rivers dispose of household chemicals, oils, and paints at proper waste collection sites - Plant native plants.
+They support wildlife, help preserve our natural diversity and require no fertilizer or herbicides - Clean up after your pets and limit the use of fertilizers and pesticides - Check for leaks from automobiles and heating fuel tanks and clean with absorbent materials like cat litter - Plant a rain garden to capture runoff from rainwater - Join a local stream clean-up team - Do not flush or pour pharmaceuticals down the drain please dispose at dedicated collection sites